skochv04/PBD-Project/docs/report.md

 );

 -- Table: Attendance
+-- Contains information regarding the attendance of specific students from the Students table in the classes from the Classes table
--- Zawiera informacje dotyczące obecności konkretnych studentów z tabeli Students na zajęciach z tabeli Classes CREATE TABLE Attendance (
+CREATE TABLE Attendance (
    AttendanceID int AUTO_INCREMENT NOT NULL,
    ClassID int  NOT NULL,